Recording the reasons for sickness absences could be hugely beneficial for your company, and allow you to better support employees at all levels.

-Often it is the tension between demands at home and at work that cause the stress and anxiety.
+Often it is the tension between demands at home and at work that cause stress and anxiety.
 Flexible working, for example, might help people meet the demands of the workplace in a way that doesn’t cause problems at home.

-How to improve your organization's strategies
+How to improve your organisation's strategies

 By collecting the reasons for sickness absence you will know whether stress or MSD (or something else) is your biggest problem.
-Where stress is the problem, you could use the HSE’s free Management Standards tools to better understand the causes of stress in your workplace – just because the “average” cause is workload, it could be something quite different in your organization.
+Where stress is the problem, you could use the HSE’s free Management Standards tools to better understand the causes of stress in your workplace – just because the “average” cause is workload, it could be something quite different in your organisation.

 If MSDs are the biggest problem you’ll also need to work out if the causes are manual handling, or by contrast, too much time sitting still.
 The HSE MSD toolkit will help you identify where you can reduce manual handling risks.
-If a sedentary lifestyle, whether at work or at home is the problem, take a look at the British Heart Foundation suggestions on how to encourage more activity.
+If a sedentary lifestyle, whether at work or home is the problem, take a look at the British Heart Foundation suggestions on how to encourage more activity.

 If reasons are not collected, have a chat with someone in HR and see what influence you can have on how sickness absences are recorded.
-And perhaps don’t get too hung up on whether an absence is work-related or not – if you can reduce home-related stress and MSD absences, your organization will benefit.
+And perhaps don’t get too hung up on whether an absence is work-related or not – if you can reduce home-related stress and MSD absences, your organisation will benefit.